AlejandroAmayaIzquierdo/Poll_Clash/README.md

 - [X] Real-time Polling: Instant updates and results for participants.
 - [X] Easy Poll Creation: (In progress)
 - [ ] Just one vote per connection (easy way is to control sockets.
-But it will be easy surpass.)
+But it will be easy surpass.) (i dont want to implement auth)
 - [ ] Better UI 🤣

 ## How to Use Poll Clash